 Two-time Rock and Roll Hall of Fame inductee Jeff Beck is one of the most influential guitarists of all time.
-He received early accolades for his work with the Yardbirds, but his solo career has guaranteed him virtuoso status, and he is a master of improvisation.
+He received early accolades for his work with the Yardbirds, but his solo career has guaranteed him virtuoso status.

-Where would rock an roll be without the advent of the electric guitar, and for that we have to thank Les Paul in large part for his contribution to its development.
-In addition to being an amazing performer across several musical genres, Paul also pioneered recording techniques commonly used today.
-You'd be hard put to find a famous guitarist that hasn't played a Gibson Les Paul at one time or another.
+Where would rock and roll be without the advent of the electric guitar?
+For that the music world must thank Les Paul for his contribution to its development.
+In addition to being an amazing guitarist across several musical genres, Paul pioneered recording techniques commonly used today.

 Tom Morello revolutionized guitar technique by using unorthodox methods such as modifying the guitar's wiring and incorporating pickup switches into the performance.
 He created some of the most unique guitar sounds ever recorded when he played for Rage Against The Machine, Audioslave and many other bands.